 In addition to studying Wudang internal martial arts, Michael Issa has also contributed to meditation research and published with Dr. Charles Raison and Geshe Lobsang Negi at Emory University’s Mind-Body Program.
 Their research found direct correlations between meditation practice and lowering the physiological response to stress after only 8 weeks of compassion meditation training.
 These findings have great implications in reducing our risk for chronic disease and mental health problems such as depression.
 During his research at Emory, Issa also studied Tibetan Lojung (compassion) meditation under Geshe Lobsang Negi, a renowned Tibetan monk and Faculty member at Emory University.

-- 1993 and 1996 Gold & Silver Medalist at the International Taido Championships in Japan
+- 1993 and 1996 Gold & Silver Medalist at the International Taido Friendship Games in Japan

 - 2004 Graduate of the University of Michigan